Michael Kretschmer: Political positions

 In June 2017, Kretschmer voted against Germany's introduction of same-sex marriage.

-While visiting the St. Petersburg International Economic Forum in 2019, Kretschmer met with President Vladimir Putin and later called for the lifting of EU economic sanctions against Russia.
+In June 2019, Kretschmer called for the lifting of EU sanctions against Russia.
 This was immediately rejected by CDU chairwoman Annegret Kramp-Karrenbauer.
+Later that year, Kretschmer met with Russian president Vladimir Putin at the St. Petersburg International Economic Forum.

-He was opposed to restrictions during the beginning of the coronavirus pandemic and even attended an anti-lockdown demonstration, but changed his mind and apologised in December 2020.
+He was opposed to restrictions during the beginning of the COVID-19 pandemic and even attended an anti-lockdown demonstration, but changed his mind and apologised in December 2020.
 In November 2021 he disagreed with Federal Minister of Health Jens Spahn on ending the nationwide state of emergency.

+During the Russo-Ukrainian war in November 2025 Kretschmer stated, that after a ceasefire, Russian energy should be imported again by Germany.
+This caused backlash from CDU and SPD delegates alike.